Search Ask the Dietitian

 People with diabetes should only drink alcohol if their diabetes is in good control which means an A1C less than 6.5.
 Men should limit their alcohol intake to less than 2 drinks per week, women 1 drink per week.
 One drink is measured as 12 ounces of beer, 5 ounces of wine or 1 1/2 ounces of distilled liquors.
 Each alcohol serving contributes around 100 to 160 calories which should be deducted from your calorie total for that day.
 Avoid sweet liqueurs or mixes like carbonated beverages containing sugar.

 The symptoms of hypoglycemia and intoxication are similar (thick tongue speech, shaking, staggering walk, mental confusion etc.).
 People may confuse these symptoms and ignore or delay treatment of diabetic insulin reactions.
 I recommend people with diabetes carry or wear something that indicates they have diabetes and the name and dosage of the medication they currently take (insulin or pills).

 People with Type II diabetes produce insulin though it may be insufficient or ineffective due to problems with cell insulin receptors.
 Whereas, people with Type I diabetes do not make any insulin and are dependent on injected insulin.

 When I put alcohol in a recipe, does it all cook off?
 Should I be concerned with how much alcohol is left?

-Alcohol added to a recipe may cook off, but it depends on how long you cook it.
+Alcohol added to a recipe may cook off, but it depends on how long you cooking it.
 People with alcoholism should be concerned with how much alcohol is left which will be inconsistent with a sober lifestyle.
-Rena Cultrufelli of the USDA prepared the following table of alcohol content in cooked foods.
-You can compare your recipe directions to the table to determine how much alcohol is left.
+Rena Cutrufelli of the USDA prepared the following table of alcohol content in cooked foods.
+You can compare your recipe directions to the table below to determine how much alcohol is left.